magicniko/thoughts/content/posts/first.md

 ---
 title: "First"
 date: 2022-07-17T00:31:12-06:00
-draft: true
+draft: false
 ---
-This is a test
+Is this a hugo blog?